jamesrwhite/minicron/README.md

 -----------

 I'm developing minicron as part of my dissertation at university which has to be completed by May but I plan to continue development after that.
-A large part of my inspiration for developing minicron comes from my time working at [Miniclip](http://www.miniclip.com) where the management and monitoring of cron jobs at times proved to be tricky!
+The inspiration for developing minicron comes from my own experience, in particular my time spent working at [Miniclip](http://www.miniclip.com) where the management and monitoring of cron jobs at times proved to be tricky!

 Features
 ---------